farzad528/azure-search-vector-search-demo/README.md

 # Vector Search Demo with Azure Cognitive Search

 This repository contains a React application that showcases a Vector Search Demo using Azure Cognitive Search.
-The demo leverages OpenAI for text embeddings and Azure Cognitive Services Florence Vision API for image embeddings.
+The demo leverages OpenAI for text embeddings and Azure AI Vision API for image embeddings.

 You can find a live demo at [aks.ms/VectorSearchDemo](https://gentle-desert-086f73910.3.azurestaticapps.net/#/)